HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Acknowledgements

 This scientific work uses data obtained from Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
 We acknowledge the Wajarri Yamaji People as the Traditional Owners and native title holders of the Observatory site.
 CSIRO’s ASKAP radio telescope is part of the Australia Telescope National Facility (https://ror.org/05qajvd42).
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Research Centre.
 Establishment of ASKAP, Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Research Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.
 We also thank the MRO site staff.
 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
+Some of the data presented herein were obtained at Keck Observatory, which is a private 501(c)3 non-profit organization operated as a scientific partnership among the California Institute of Technology, the University of California, and the National Aeronautics and Space Administration.
+The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
+The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the Native Hawaiian community.
+We are most fortunate to have the opportunity to conduct observations from this mountain.

 This work was performed on the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.
 We acknowledge the use of the ilifu cloud computing facility - \url{www.ilifu.ac.za}, a partnership between the University of Cape Town, the University of the Western Cape, Stellenbosch University, Sol Plaatje University, the Cape Peninsula University of Technology and the South African Radio Astronomy Observatory.
 The ilifu facility is supported by contributions from the Inter-University Institute for Data Intensive Astronomy (IDIA - a partnership between the University of Cape Town, the University of Pretoria and the University of the Western Cape), the Computational Biology division at UCT and the Data Intensive Research Initiative of South Africa (DIRISA).
 This work was carried out using the data processing pipelines developed at the Inter-University Institute for Data Intensive Astronomy (IDIA) and available at \url{https://idia-pipelines.github.io}.
 IDIA is a partnership of the University of Cape Town, the University of Pretoria and the University of the Western Cape.
 This work made use of the CARTA (Cube Analysis and Rendering Tool for Astronomy) software \cite[DOI \url{10.5281/zenodo.3377984} – \url{https://cartavis.github.io};][]{Comrie2021}.
 This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 This research made use of hips2fits,\footnote{\url{https://alasky.cds.unistra.fr/hips-image-services/hips2fits}} a service provided by CDS.